ajboni/drafft-website/README.md

 - Focus: Game data, quests, items, dialogue, and design workflows
 - Philosophy: Own your data, stay flexible

+### Analytics

+This website uses privacy-friendly, cookie-free analytics (Umami) to understand general usage patterns.
+No personal data or cross-site tracking is performed.

 ## License

 The content of this repository (documentation, website text, and examples) is licensed under